New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: The universal restricted Hausdorff dimension

 As every $m$th level interval $J(k_1,\dots, k_m)$ contains exactly $n_{m+1}$ intervals of level $m+1$, we can uniquely define a Borel probability measure $\mu$ supported on $M$ by setting

 Fix an arbitrary $\eps>0$.
 Every interval $I$ of length $d\in [\delta_m,2\delta_m)$ can intersect at most three $m$th level intervals $J$, so by \eqref{e:asympt} for all large enough $m$ we have

-The mass distribution principle for the $D$-diameter restricted Hausdorff dimension (Claim~\ref{c:mass}) yields $\drdim M\geq 1/2-\eps$.
-As $\eps>0$ was arbitrary, we obtain $\drdim M\geq 1/2$, and the proof of the claim is complete. \end{proof} Now copying the proof of \cite[Theorem~7.5\,(b)]{MM} concludes that the set
+The mass distribution principle for the $D$-diameter restricted Hausdorff dimension (Lemma~\ref{l:mass}) yields $\drdim M\geq 1/2-\eps$.
+Since $\eps>0$ was arbitrary, we obtain that $\drdim M\geq 1/2$, and the proof of the claim is complete. \end{proof} Now copying the proof of \cite[Theorem~7.5\,(b)]{MM} concludes that the set

 is a non-Borel set.
 Since $\iK_0$ is the intersection of

 and a closed subset of $\iK(\R^n)$, the set $\iK_1$ cannot be Borel, which completes the proof of the theorem. \end{proof}